intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 ## Device queries and conditional dispatching of the code

-ESIMD API provides the access to low level GPU hardware API.
-At the ESIMD program compilation time it is not known what target device is going to be used to run the program.
+ESIMD API provides access to low level GPU hardware API.
+At ESIMD program compilation time it is not known what target device is going to be used to run the program.
-ESIMD programming model relies on user to manage the corresponding compile- and/or runtime-checks that prevents ESIMD API from running on GPU that does not support such API.
+The ESIMD programming model relies on the user to manage the corresponding compile- and/or runtime-checks to prevent ESIMD API from running on a GPU that does not support the API.

-One of the most trivial way to manage such checks is to have them on HOST.
+One of the most trivial ways to manage such checks is to have them on the HOST.
 This variant includes a) calling device detect query to understand what device is being used
 b) depending on the device run one or another version of the kernel.
-For example, [this test](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_int.cpp#L8) is designed to be run on DG2 and PVC even though those two devices have different `execution size`.
-This is done via usage of [device query on HOST](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_common.hpp#L430) and subsequent call of the corresponding supported variant of the [DG2 kernel](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_common.hpp#L446) or [PVC kernel](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_common.hpp#L438).
+For example, [this test](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_int.cpp#L8) is designed to be run on DG2 and PVC even though those two devices have different `execution sizes`.
+This is done via usage of [device query on the HOST](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_common.hpp#L430) and a subsequent call of the corresponding supported variant of the [DG2 kernel](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_common.hpp#L446) or [PVC kernel](https://github.com/intel/llvm/blob/sycl/sycl/test-e2e/ESIMD/dpas/dpas_common.hpp#L438).

 There may also be JIT-compile time checks via usage of [specialization constants](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#_specialization_constants) or [if_architecture_is](../../experimental/sycl_ext_oneapi_device_architecture.asciidoc) extension.